Citroën sold 1119 cars in the USA in 1966 and 898 cars in 1967*. Almost all of these would have been DS's.

 USA: 1970 to 1972

-US and Canadian station wagons received a special rear license plate holder on the lower tailgate that was designed to fit a USA license plate.
+Starting in 1961, US and Canadian station wagons received a special rear license plate holder on the lower tailgate that was designed to fit USA or Canada license plates (US and Canadian license plates are are almost the same shape/size).
 This holder was hinged such that the plate could be viewed with the tailgate open or closed.
 The license plate lights on the hinged panel were the same Lucas units that were used on USA sedans.

 Typical USA wagon with folding license plate holder - notice plugs installed in the holes for the Euro license plate lights

 Lucas license plate light - used on all 1966-1972 DS sedans and wagons for the USA